North Korea tests cruise and anti-ship missiles from naval destroyer

 Sign up now: Get insights on Asia's fast-moving developments

-SEOUL, April 14 - North Korea conducted another test-fire of strategic cruise missiles and anti-warship missiles on Sunday as part of operational efficiency trials of its destroyer Choe Hyon, state media KCNA said on Tuesday.
+SEOUL - North Korea conducted another test-fire of strategic cruise missiles and anti-warship missiles on April 12 as part of operational efficiency trials of its destroyer Choe Hyon, the state-run Korean Central News Agency (KCNA) said on April 14.

 Leader Kim Jong Un observed the test alongside senior defence officials and naval commanders, the report said.